pagopa-archive/io-handbook/development-styleguide.md

 ## 👨‍💻 DEVELOPMENT STYLE GUIDE

 A practical reason to use a style guide is that it helps you write code.
-Furthermore, they show commons mistakes or scenario and how to handle them
+Furthermore, it shows commons mistakes or scenarios and how to handle them

 ### Typescript